arnavkamra14/cse15l-lab-reports/Week 5/lab-report-3-week-5.md

         kDa N-terminal transesterification domain.
 The structure of :
 ```
+**Why It's Useful:**
+* For files that have very long lines, it's often useful to have its entire contents stored on a single line in the viewing window.

 **Command 3.3**
 ```
 arnavkamra@Arnavs-MacBook-Pro technical % less -S government/Alcohol_Problems/Session4-PDF.txt
 ```
 **Output 3.3**
 ```
-Session 4.
-Implementing Preventive Interventions in
-Emergency Medicine: Strategic Considerations

-Larry M. Gentilello, MD
-Individuals who may benefit from alcohol counseling are often unaware of their need for treatment.
-The provision of alcohol interventions in emergency departments (ED) may provide an opportunity to treat individuals who are currently not actively seeking such care.
-Due to their lack of awareness of their problem, these patients are unlikely to present for treatment on their own.
-Treatment does not need to be sought actively to be effective.1 How-ever, motivation can facilitate treatment.
-Studies suggest that :
+counseling are often
+provision of alcohol
+D) may provide an
+currently not actively
+wareness of their problem,
+r treatment on their

+vely to be effective.1
+ment.
+Studies suggest that
+ze on the motivating
+itions that require
+e need for behavior
+ts who have not yet
+:
 ```
 **Why It's Useful:**
-* This option changes the format of `less` for any lines that are longer than the viewing window.
-Normally, the line wraps into the next line, which can be confusing to see.
-Instead, the `-S` command cuts off each line and assures the file is shown exactly as originally created.
-* For files that have very long lines, it's often useful to have its entire contents stored on a single line in the viewing window.
 * It becomes easier to keep track of each line, since you can view the cut-off portion of the line with the right arrow key.